-Most of us are pretty comfortable about how to tip waitstaff at restaurants or the pizza delivery folks who bring that Friday-night pie to your door.
+Most of us are pretty comfortable knowing how much to tip waitstaff at restaurants or the pizza delivery folks who bring that Friday-night pie to your door.
 But what’s the right way to tip the delivery person who brings a catered meal to your office?
 Is a tip always necessary?
 How much is enough?
 What’s the difference between a tip and a delivery fee?
 And how—if at all—have tipping standards changed during COVID?

 To help you avoid any awkward moments, we’ve put together an overview of the ins and outs of properly tipping catering delivery drivers.
 Once you understand the basics, it’s really pretty simple.